The Bible says in First Thessalonians 2:14, For ye, brethren, became followers of

 lot more involved in the eternal state than just who goes to heaven and who

-the more that they sin, the more that they will suffer.
-Those in heaven
+that they sin, the more that they will suffer.
+Those in heaven will enjoy the

-will enjoy the rewards of their good works.
-Therefore, the more good works that
+rewards of their good works.
+Therefore, the more good

-Paul sent Timothy in his place.
-The important thing was seeing a successful
+the Thessalonians, Paul sent Timothy in his place.
+The important thing was

-accomplishment of the task.
-The important thing was helping the Thessalonians,
+seeing a successful accomplishment of the task.
+The important thing was helping

 Paul said that he sent Timothy to do two things: to establish you and to comfort you concerning your faith.
 To establish means to set firm.
 It is